kaushik94/Alex/README.md

 # Alex
 ![alt tag](http://thesmashable.com/wp-content/uploads/2012/06/Madagascar-3-movie-2012-Alex-The-Lion-HD-Wallpaper-31.jpg)
 A Command Line Interface to execute test cases embedded within a python code.
+Its as simple as 123, just embed the code in the given format and do `$ alex <filename>.py`

 # Installation
 `$ python setup.py install`